Hell’s Kitchen Lithium and Power will set new benchmarks for environmentally responsible lithium and energy development in the United States.

 CTR control over 7000 acres of exposed lakebed.
 These areas can be used either for restoration efforts or commercial projects to assist in mitigating further environmental impacts caused by the receding shoreline.
 Given that geothermal and minerals production only covers a small footprint, CTR are in a unique position to assist the community in this regard.

-CTR is actively engaged with government and environmental groups working toward Salton Sea restoration efforts.
+CTR is engaged with government and environmental groups working toward Salton Sea restoration efforts.

 CTR continues to work with California state agencies namely the CNRA (California Natural Resources Agency) and its sub-agency DWR (Division of Water Resources) regarding the development of the Alcott Wetlands Habitat Project.